section-engineering-education/engineering-education/articles/react-native-non-expo-firebase-storage/index.md

 ![register_app](/engineering-education/react-native-non-expo-firebase-storage/register_app.png)

 You will need the package name of the application to register the application.
-You will find the package name in the `AndroidManifest.xml` which is located in `android/app/src/main/`.
+You can find the package name in the `AndroidManifest.xml` which is located in `android/app/src/main/`.

 ![Package Name](/engineering-education/react-native-non-expo-firebase-storage/package_name.png)